V4Fire/Core/src/core/symbol/README.md

 # core/symbol

-This module provides a function for more flexible creation a unique symbol.
+This module provides a function to create unique symbols in a more flexible way.

 ```js
 import symbolGenerator from 'core/symbol';